 Mission Statement: The West Coast League is a summer wood bat league for college-eligible student-athletes, based in the beautiful Pacific Northwest.
 It emphasizes accelerating prospect development, increasing player exposure, and bettering its member communities.
 This is established through providing quality leadership, best-in-class competition, and affordable entertainment in an environment that fosters organization, professionalism, and competition.

 The now 16-team League has developed a solid reputation since its inception in 2005.
 It built on that with the 2013 expansion to Victoria, BC, a 2014 expansion into Yakima, WA, and the addition of franchises in Port Angeles, Washington, Portland Oregon and Ridgefield, Washington in 2017, 2018 and 2019 respectively.
-In 2022, four new teams will be joining the league, including teams in Nanaimo and Kamloops, British Columbia, Edmonton, Alberta and Springfield, Oregon.
-Further expansion for 2023 is also on the horizon.
+In 2022, four new teams joined the league, including teams in Nanaimo and Kamloops, British Columbia, Edmonton, Alberta and Springfield, Oregon.
+Further expansion for 2024 is also on the horizon.